Mahadevv01/celebrare-assignment/README.md

    # or
    yarn start

- **Contributing**
+## Contributing

 Feel free to open issues or submit pull requests if you want to contribute to the project.
-Please make sure to follow the coding guidelines and project structure.

-**License**
+When contributing, please adhere to the following guidelines:

+- **Coding Standards**: Follow the coding style used in the project.
+- **Documentation**: Ensure that new features or changes are well-documented.
+- **Testing**: Add or update tests to cover new or changed functionality.
+- **Commit Messages**: Write clear and concise commit messages.

+Please ensure your contributions align with the project's objectives and overall design.

+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.